Robin Farquharson: Autobiographical Drop Out!

-Essentially the book is an account of Farquharson finding himself homeless and with little money and many debts to claim, both through circumstance and his own actions.
-In an experimental spirit he attempts to forsake money (several times and with varying success) as a kind of restrictive social evil.
+Essentially the book is an account of Farquharson finding himself homeless and with little money and many debts, both through circumstance and his own actions.
+He initiated an experiment commencing on Monday 20 November 1967: he set out to forsake money (several times and with varying success) as a kind of restrictive social evil.
 This leaves him with very little option but to sleep rough and stay with friends or acquaintances now and again.
 The book includes a chapter on the free help offered by Rhaune Laslett and the Notting Hill Neighbourhood Service.

-Many people see the book as a slightly forced and therefore somewhat un-genuine attempt to slum it with the lower classes in that Robin is so often bailed out by either good fortune, the kindness of strangers or old friends.
+Many people see the book as a slightly forced and therefore somewhat inauthentic attempt to slum it with the lower classes in that Robin is so often bailed out by either good fortune, the kindness of strangers or old friends.
 It is much easier to step into a life of destitution like a puddle and to briskly leave it if the water becomes too cold knowing that there is money behind you and lots of people who are prepared to help you, for a short while at least.

 The book is similar in style and content to other works of psycho-geography written by the situationists.
+(Indeed, Farquharson went on to form the Situationist Housing Association to provide accommodation for People Not Psychiatry).
 Many sections of the book simply list the areas of London Farquharson has walked through, including the names of streets and buildings he passes, interspersed with events and acquaintances he makes along the way.

-It is the flux of his mental state and the variety of situations he encounters that make the book an interesting and vibrant account of London in the late-1960s.
+It is the flux of his mental state and the variety of situations he encounters that make the book an interesting and vibrant account of London in the late 1960s.
 He copies information on a notice board, and rates graffiti in a public toilet for spelling, grammar and general interest.

 Political activity

-In 1965 Farqharson's South African passport was revoked as a result of his part in the lobbying, on behalf of SAN-ROC, for South Africa's exclusion from the Olympic Games held in Tokyo, Japan, in 1964.
+In 1965 Farqharson's South African passport was revoked as a result of his part in the lobbying, on behalf of SANROC, for South Africa's exclusion from the Olympic Games held in Tokyo, Japan, in 1964.
 He was rumoured to have been a member of the political White Panther movement.

 He became a British subject in 1968.

 He is also said to have helped tear down the walls at the Isle of Wight Festival 1970.

 The squat years

-Towards the end of his life Farquharson spent much of his time in "open-university" squat communities, a period during which he met artists and thinkers, including the poet Aidan Andrew Dun and the psychiatrist R. D. Laing.
+Towards the end of his life, Farquharson spent much of his time in "open university" squat communities, a period during which he met artists and thinkers, including the poet Aidan Andrew Dun and the psychiatrist R. D. Laing.

 Death

 Farquharson died as the result of a fire at a house in Platt Street, Somers Town, London, in April 1973, down the road from St Pancras Old Church.
-After being exposed to the fire, Farquharson suffered third-degree burns.
+After being exposed to the fire, Farquharson suffered third degree burns.
 He was taken to the Hospital for Tropical Diseases near to St Pancras churchyard, where he died from his burns.
 Two workers also living in the house were tried for his death and found guilty of "unlawful killing".